 | Individual builders on tight budgets | Open-weight |

-I think so, though I hold this loosely.
-My argument is that someone will eventually invent something that sidesteps the raw-compute requirement entirely.
-Not an incremental chip improvement — a genuine architectural shift that makes the current scaling war look like a local maximum.
+I hold this loosely.
+The expectation is that someone eventually invents a genuine architectural shift that sidesteps the raw-compute requirement entirely.
+Not an incremental chip improvement, but a fundamental rethink that makes the current scaling war look like a local maximum.

 0 Comments